ckeller1914/ckeller1914/README.md

 # Hello, I'm Christopher Keller
 <a href="https://www.linkedin.com/in/1914ckeller/"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-[Brief Introduction - Remove this afterwards]

 I am an IT professional with a profound interest in Cyber security and a dedication to solving complex issuses.

 ## Objective
-[Provide Objective - Remove this afterwards]]

-My journey in computer science has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join a Security Operations Center (SOC) as a Tier 1 Analyst.
+My journey as an Endpoint Technical Specialist has led me to develop a passion for cybersecurity and I am now eager to transition into this field.
+My experience with technology and communitcation skills make me a great fit for any Cyber Security role.

 ## Skills
 [Provide skills and associated project.
 Make sure to hyperlink the project - Remove this afterwards]]